-Welcome to the 6th issue of our newsletter.
-In this issue we focus on long-form articles discussing the state of XMPP.
+Welcome to the 10th issue of our newsletter.
+April will be remembered by the renaissance of the chat bubble, the rise of the bots, and the end-to-end encryption for the masses.
 You can subscribe to the XMPP Radar newsletter and receive it in your inbox at the end of each month.
 Here are the links […]

 This new ejabberd release includes bugfixes, and also two major source code refactorings: one for ejabberd commands, and other for database specific code in many modules.
 This version is doing lot of under the scene changes to prepare further improvements and refactoring.
 For consistency, modules configured to use an SQL RDBMS are named sql instead […]

 Thomas Arts, from Quviq AB, introduces property-based testing from his work on ejabberd XMPP server.
 The talk explains how Quickcheck testing approach can help find bugs in ejabberd and improved the range (and the creativity) of the test cases covered.